pingidentity/terraform-provider-pingone/docs/resources/digital_wallet_application.md

 ### Required

-- `app_open_url` (String) The URL included in credential service notifications to the user to communicate with the service.
-For example, `https://www.example.com/appopenurl`.
-The `https://` schema is recommended, but not required.
+- `app_open_url` (String) The URL sent in notifications to the user to communicate with the service.
-- `application_id` (String) The ID of the application to associate with the digital wallet application.
+- `application_id` (String) The identifier (UUID) of the PingOne application associated with the digital wallet application.
 - `environment_id` (String) The ID of the environment to create the digital wallet application in.
-- `name` (String) The name of the digital wallet application.
+- `name` (String) The name associated with the digital wallet application.

 ### Read-Only